panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 type: post
 ---

-Looking at my regular JavaScript code, I see that one of the most used features is destructuring.
+Looking at my regular JavaScript code, I see that destructuring assignments are everywhere.

-It happens because reading object properties and accessing array items are frequent operations.
+Reading object properties and accessing array items are frequent operations.
 The destructuring assignments make these operations so much easier and concise.

 In this post, I will describe 5 interesting uses of destructuring in JavaScript, beyond the basic usage.

 ## 1. Swap variables

-To swap to variables values the usual way requires an additional temporary holder variable.
+The usual way to swap 2 variables requires an additional temporary variable.
 Let's see a simple scenario:
 ```javascript
 let a = 1;
 let b = 2;